Why an audiovisual corpus?

 Who are we?

 The most important members of our research group are our Quichua language consultants.
-Luisa, Elodia, Delicia, Pedro, and David among many others, have generously offered to share their insights and life stories with us.
+Luisa, Elodia Cadena, Eulodia Dagua, Delicia, Pedro, David, and Belgica, among many others, have generously offered to share their insights and life stories with us.
 It is our hope that with this site we can convey something of their enthusiasm for communicating the nuances of their experience.

 Many definitions within this corpus have been adapted from Sounds Like Life: Sound-Symbolic Grammar, Performance, and Cognition in Pastaza Quechua by Janis B. Nuckolls, Oxford University Press, 1996.